-We are a small, diversified 1 acre farm located in Truckee, California.
-We provide access to hyper local produce grown in the community that we live in.
+We are a small and diversified 1 acre farm out of Truckee, California.
+We provide access to hyper local produce + meats grown, raised, and supplied in the community we call home.

 GROWING FOOD + COMMUNITY